jacopofar/static-osm-indexer/README.md

 # Static OSM indexer

+__NOTE__ this project is not production ready at all,maybe never will, but it is still probably very useful.

 This is a collection of scripts that can process data extracts from OpenStreetMap (PBF files) allowing the creation of __static sites__ (that is, a bunch of file hosted without any backend processing) to do a few useful operations:

 * locate addresses and places based on an user query